-The movement of warmer and wet weather pests into New England are a signal of climate change.
-Migratory insects will arrive earlier with earlier snowmelt and rising air temperatures, and insects only marginally-adapted to the region will begin to invade as the climate warms.
-Increases in balsam woolly adelgid, spruce budworm, Beech bark disease, and winter moth will adversely affect tree populations.
-Inadequate winter chill will adversely affect agriculture by increasing populations of insects and disease, including flea beetle and Steward's wilt.
-Wetter conditions will increase the likelihood of white pine needle disease caused by pathogenic fungi.
+With the onset of climate change, more warm and wet weather pests are moving into New England.
+Migratory insects are arriving earlier with earlier snowmelt and rising air temperatures, and insects that are only marginally-adapted to the region are beginning to invade as the climate warms.
+Increases in balsam woolly adelgid, spruce budworm,

-Moose in Kezar Lake watershed.
+Moose in the Kezar Lake watershed.
 Photo Credit: KLWA.